up201806330/WebGLZeppelin/Project1/README.md

 - [ ] Make Airship
 - [ ] Center of the Ellipsoid in (0, 10, 0)
-- [ ] Main body with 2 units of length and 1 unit of height
+- [ ] Main body with 2 units of length and 1 unit of height / width
 - [ ] Textures on all objects of the Airship
 - [ ] Materials on all objects of the Airship
 - [ ] Submit